There are two basic types of sales.

 Price is still important.
 But when you have successfully sold the value, prospects are willing to pay extra for it.

 That is why you'll hear some experienced sales professionals say that it is easier to sell value than price.
 The value sale occurs before you get to price.
-Prospects that buy into price are more willing to pay a higher price.
+Prospects that buy into value are more willing to pay a higher price.

 Books and group trainings may help, but not as much as individual sales consulting.
 You must meet with them, discover what aspects of selling are creating tension, provide new perspectives on their selling activities and inspire them to stretch in developing new professional skills.

-Either you do it, or I will.
+That's sales consulting!
+Either you'll do it, or I will via online calls.